 When Nature Gets a Voice

-AI may not make nature conscious, but it may make nature admissible.
+AI does not make nature speak in human language, but it may make nature admissible.
 Bioacoustic models, animal-call classifiers, and cross-species communication tools are beginning to turn nonhuman signals into evidence that human institutions can read.
 The political question is whether that evidence leads to rights, welfare, and restraint, or simply to a more precise form of management.

 The Translation Shock